Cray-HPE/docs-csm/operations/iuf/IUF.md

 files and are displayed by `iuf activity` as shown in the [Activities](#activities) section.

 Most Argo workflows created by IUF create multiple independent Argo steps to execute the workflow. `iuf` displays both Argo workflow and Argo step information on standard output as an IUF session executes.
 Argo workflow identifiers are prefixed with `ARGO WORKFLOW:` text and Argo steps for that workflow are displayed in an indented format underneath it.
-The [Output and Log Files](#output-and-log-files) section provides an example of `iuf` output.
+The [Output and log files](#output-and-log-files) section provides an example of `iuf` output.

-## Stages and Hooks
+## Stages and hooks

 Install and upgrade operations performed by IUF are organized into stages.
 The administrator can execute one or more stages in a single invocation of `iuf run`.
 A single stage can execute with the content of one or more products.
 IUF operates on all products found in a single media directory specified by the administrator.
 When possible, IUF will parallelize execution for products within a stage, e.g. the `process-media` stage will extract content for all